 Protein (food) —–> Tryptophan (amino acid) —–> Serotonin (neurotransmitter) —–> Melatonin (hormone for restful sleep)

 Serotonin is what helps you feel happy, calm, and self-confident even in the face of stress.
 Moreover, ample serotonin is important for a restful night’s sleep as the body converts serotonin into melatonin at dusk.

 Inadequate melatonin results in insomnia problems.

-What about adding collagen hydrolysate, gelatin or protein powder to bulletproof coffee?
+What about adding collagen, gelatin or protein powder to bulletproof coffee?
 Does this make it better?

-Protein powder would be the worst choice, however, as all brands are highly processed (don’t be fooled!) with the delicate protein molecules denatured even if processed at low temperature due to the powderizing process.
+Protein powder would be the worst choice, however, as all brands are highly processed (don’t be fooled!) with the delicate protein molecules denatured even if processed at low temperatures due to the powdering process.

 Skipping breakfast in the morning short circuits the body’s ability to produce adequate serotonin throughout the day.
 While eating protein later in the day definitely helps, because none was consumed at breakfast, your body ends up playing serotonin catch up all day every day.

 Ms. Ross says that we all need about 20-30 grams of protein 3 times per day to fulfill the body’s requirement for amino acids in order to produce adequate neurotransmitters like serotonin.